-Eigg runic stone
+Update on the Eigg runic stone

-Last October, an islander was busy checking the drainage next to his house when he found amongst other boulder stones, one stone which appeared to have an inscription on it.
+in October 2016, an islander was busy checking the drainage next to his house when he found amongst other boulder stones, one stone which appeared to have an inscription on it.
 Intrigued by the fact the inscription did not appear to be written in plain English, he reported the find to the Eigg History Society.

 Furkusal inscription found to be puzzling

 Historic Environment Scotland circulated the inscription around a number of experts.
 The conclusion was that they were unconvinced that the stone is a genuine runic carving and erred towards it being a modern inscription.

 Here is what Henrik Williams says in his runic blog at the University of Uppsala.

 "The first reading was furku.al or furkusal, neither of which is recognizable linguistically.

 Britain’s leading runologist, Prof. Michael Barnes, quickly established the correct reading, furkuson, which he thought could be a rendering of the Gaelic last name Farquharson.
 The inscription might instead be read furguson since there may be a dot in the pocket of the k (half way between the tips of the staff and the twig), turning it into a g-rune.
 A field runologist will have to confirm or reject that when examining the inscription.
 Anyone familiar with Viking runes would know that k was used for both k and g, so the name is likely Furguson either way.